atom/watcher/README.md

 The callback _may_ be invoked for filesystem events that occur before the promise is resolved, but it _will_ be invoked for any changes that occur after it resolves.
 All three arguments are mandatory.

-_:spiral_note_pad: When writing tests against code that uses `watchPath`, note that you cannot easily assert that an event was **not** delivered.
+_:spiral_notepad: When writing tests against code that uses `watchPath`, note that you cannot easily assert that an event was **not** delivered.
 This is especially true on MacOS, where timestamp resolution can cause you to receive events that occurred before you even issued the `watchPath` call!_

 ### PathWatcher.onDidError()